Ayad Allawi Fast Facts

-Here's a look at the life of Ayad Allawi, the former Prime Minister of Iraq.
+Here's a look at the life of Ayad Allawi, the former interim Prime Minister of Iraq.

 Birth place: Iraq